 Another example of local charity is that of the Oddfellows.
-This group established a lodge in Prescot in 1827 and become very active in the area.
-In Tarbock alone during the late 1830s three separate lodges were founded, although two did very quickly disband due to lack of members, the Loyal Farmers Rest Lodge was more successful and held regular meetings in the Brick Wall Inn.
+This group established a lodge in Prescot in 1827 and became very active in the area.
+In Tarbock during the late 1830s, three separate lodges were founded, although two did quickly disband due to lack of members.
+The Loyal Farmers Rest Lodge was more successful and held regular meetings in the Brick Wall Inn.
 Each July, to mark their foundation day, they would march along Greensbridge Road to Halewood.

-Improved communications came in the late 1720s with the Liverpool-Warrington Turnpike Trust passing through the township.
+Improved communications came in the late 1720s with the Liverpool-Warrington Turnpike passing through the township.
 Although it doesn’t appear to have had the same impact it did in other townships it passed through.
 In the mid 1770s a canal to link the River Mersey with the Sankey canal was proposed.
 This route would have gone via Halewood, Cronton and Tarbock but was opposed by the Earl of Derby and the Earl of Sefton as being unnecessary and after a few years the scheme was dropped.

 In the late nineteenth century there seems to have been a phase of re-development, albeit on a small scale with the post office and smithy building which was originally thatched, being rebuilt in 1884.

 In 1890 a large pavilion was built alongside the Brick Wall Inn and was an important centre for social and community events until it was demolished in 1940 as part of the complete re-building of the Brick Wall Inn site.

 Of far more significance, was the sale of the Tarbock Estate by a public auction in 1926 at the local Hare and Hounds Hotel.
 The Sale Catalogue that was produced for the sale provides a detailed insight into the various properties, their value and their tenants, many of whom bought the property they lived in.
 The Estate measured nearly 2300 acres and featured twenty farms, including Georgeson’s Farm and Wood Lane Farm and over fifty houses and cottages.